cdot65/saute/README.md

 ## Introduction

-Prisma Panorama DiffSync is a web application consisting of separate backend and frontend components.
+PAN Dashboard is a web application consisting of separate backend and frontend components.
+Its goal is to provide a simple and intuitive interface for managing products from Palo Alto Networks.

 The backend is built using Django and PostgreSQL, while the frontend is developed with Angular.
 The backend provides a robust REST API, and the frontend consumes this API to offer a seamless user experience.

 ## Backend Overview